JohanDegraeve/xdripswift/Docs/DirectLibreRoadmap.md

 history, independent latest delivery, sensor-specific phone import, shared ordinary post-storage processing, explicit unresolved-reading deletion and restoration of Watch display preferences/cache.
 See [readings and device checks](DirectLibreReadings.md).
-The milestone 6 device gate is pending.
-Interrupted transfer still needs a controlled test.
-Final interface polish and optional background features remain later milestones;
-this checkpoint is not yet feature-equivalent to the reference prototype.
+The user reports that all requested milestone 6 device checks passed on the pushed checkpoint `8f0b3897`: live synchronisation, configured downstream services, offline history recovery, Watch display persistence, trend/antenna behaviour and return to phone.
+Milestone 6 is accepted.
+Next is milestone 7: finish the Advanced Settings interface.
+Interrupted transfer still needs a controlled test; background delivery timing and optional runtime features remain separate work.
+This checkpoint is not yet feature-equivalent to the reference prototype.

 An installation over the prototype disconnected until the app was reinstalled.
 A retained unlock-code mismatch is a plausible code-supported explanation, not a